equinor/neqsim/README.md

 ![Build maven](https://github.com/equinor/neqsim/workflows/Build%20maven/badge.svg?branch=master)
 [![Known Vulnerabilities](https://snyk.io/test/github/equinor/neqsim/badge.svg)](https://snyk.io/test/github/equinor/neqsim)

 NeqSim is the main part of the [NeqSim project](https://equinor.github.io/neqsimhome/).
-NeqSim (Non-Equilibrium Simulator) is a Java library for estimation of fluid behavior and process design for oil and gas production.
+NeqSim (Non-Equilibrium Simulator) is a Java library for estimating fluid behavior and process design for oil and gas production.
 The basis for NeqSim is a library of fundamental mathematical models related to phase behavior and physical properties of oil and gas.
 NeqSim is easilly extended with new models.
 NeqSim development was initiated at the [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.edu/employees/even.solbraa).

 ## Releases

-[NeqSim releases](https://github.com/equinor/neqsim/releases) are available as java packages (jar files) and as source code.
-NeqSim can be used in a third party application by adding NeqSim.jar to the classpath.
+[NeqSim releases](https://github.com/equinor/neqsim/releases) are available as a packaged jar file and as source code.
+NeqSim can be used in a third party application by adding NeqSim jar to the classpath.

 ## Getting started as a NeqSim Java user

 NeqSim can be used in a Java application by adding the neqsim-x.x.x.jar found in [NeqSim releases](https://github.com/equinor/neqsim/releases) to the classpath.
-A demonstration of dowloading the library and running a TPflash  bencmark is illustrated in this [NeqSim Colab demo](https://colab.research.google.com/drive/1XkQ_CrVj2gLTtJvXhFQMWALzXii522CL).
+A demonstration of downloading the library and running a TPflash  benchmark is illustrated in this [NeqSim Colab demo](https://colab.research.google.com/drive/1XkQ_CrVj2gLTtJvXhFQMWALzXii522CL).
 Learn and ask questions in [Discussions for use and development of NeqSim](https://github.com/equinor/neqsim/discussions).
 Also see the [NeqSim JavaDoc](https://htmlpreview.github.io/?https://github.com/equinor/neqsimhome/blob/master/javadoc/site/apidocs/index.html).

+## Use of the NeqSim package
+NeqSim can be set up as a dependency in a Java project via the [NeqSim GitHub package distribution](https://github.com/equinor/neqsim/packages/42822).

 ## Getting Started as a NeqSim Java developer